 In NSW, service providers are generally good at identifying families with concerns around trauma.
 However there is a lack of clarity around who has the skills to work with complex families and which service providers are responsible for their care.
-There also needs to be consideration for additional training and support to frontline workers who encounter these families.
+There also needs to be consideration for additional training and support to frontline workers who encounter these families in South West Sydney.